Best Scuba Diving in Bonaire: Everything You Need To Know

 The half-day junior dive experiences are designed for children that are ten years or older.
 They will be able to get a scuba certification for junior open watercourses.
 Resorts like the Divi Flamingo Beach Resort even offer free stay for kids from April to mid-December.

 There are also other programs such as the Buddy Rangers program by Buddy Dive Resort that are designed for kids from the ages of 5 to 10 years.
-It teaches kids how to use scuba equipment and how to snorkel.
+It teaches kids how to snorkel and how to scuba dive.
 Kids from ages 8 to 10 years can join the PADI Seal Team and complete ‘aqua missions.’
 This includes fun activities like practicing a search and rescue operation underwater or diving through a pretend wreck.

 The resorts also offer amazing opportunities for seniors to relax and recharge with.
 With state of the art facilities for spa and rejuvenation, you will leave the island thoroughly refreshed.